 The Keller Funnel is a soft, sterile, cone-shaped device made from plastic that assists in the delivery of silicone gel implants during breast procedures.
 It’s a “no touch” technique that prevents potential contamination.
 It was introduced in 2009, shortly after silicone gels were re-approved by the FDA.

 The Keller Funnel, designed by a plastic surgeon, makes the placement or insertion of gel implants easier.
 This reduces risks and the potential for long term implant rupture.
-At LJCSC, we have now used the Keller Funnel in more than 600 breast procedures.
+At LJC, we have now used the Keller Funnel in more than 600 breast procedures.

 The Funnel’s specific advantages include:

 - Shorter incisions (and thereby shorter scars)

 - Reduced risk of contamination and infection

 - Reduced tissue trauma (and so less bruising) due to less force on the implant

 - Less damage to the gel implant wall